Skip to main content

 Is junk removal cheaper than renting a dumpster?

-For most residential cleanouts under 10 cubic yards, full-service junk removal comes out cheaper once you factor in labor, disposal surcharges, and the permit fees some cities charge for dumpsters on the street.
-Dumpsters win on multi-week remodels.
+For most residential cleanouts under 10 cubic yards, yes.
+Once you factor in your labor, disposal surcharges, and the permit fees some cities charge for street dumpsters, full-service usually comes out ahead.
+Dumpsters only win on multi-week remodels.

 Do junk removal companies charge by weight?